 Tesla solar panels look like the ones you’re used to seeing on roofs.
 They are installed on top of your existing roof and generate electricity for your home.

 Tesla’s solar shingles are designed to look like traditional roofing materials, so you can’t tell that there is solar installed on the roof.

 Tesla solar shingles require a full new roof replacement, so the solar roof tiles don't stand out from the rest of your shingles.
 Unlike their traditional rooftop solar panels, Tesla manufactures their solar shingles themselves at their Buffalo, New York gigafactory.

-You can read more about how Tesla’s solar roof compares to conventional solar panels here.
+You can read our breakdown of how Tesla’s solar roof compares to conventional solar panels for more information.

 It’s true that you’ll probably get the lowest price for going solar when you go with Tesla.
 But the price of solar also includes the cost of the long-term relationship that you get with your solar installer, and that seems to be where Tesla cuts costs.